If data is the lifeblood of enterprises, then poor data is the illness that costs enterprises, on average, $15 million every year.

 Creating your own data quality platform is sub-optimal because most companies can’t or won’t invest millions of dollars and wait for two years to reap the results.
 At the same time, not using a data quality platform that scale with your data needs can be even more disastrous.
 Because those problems will come back to bite you as unreliable data and increased data handling costs.

 But there is a better way out.
-Enterprises looking to improve data quality can integrate a multidimensional data observability solution, in a few days, at the cost of one full-time employee.
+Enterprises looking to improve data quality can integrate a data observability solution, in a few days, at the cost of one full-time employee.

 Integrating data observability into your business operations will create the necessary environment and feedback loop needed to improve data quality, at scale, on an ongoing basis.
 It will also help your enterprise make the most out of all the data quality best practices your data team adopts.